aliasgar1978/nettoolkit/docs/u_doc/pyvig/excel_making_manual.rst

 * Requirement is to have an Excel database in appropriate format.
 * Two tabs as per given below names are mandatory.

-  #. ``Devices`` It defines all images/icons related to be placed on the visio page.
+  #. ``Devices`` tab defines all images/icons, its position indexes, and icon informations; which are to be placed on the visio page(s).
-  #. ``Cablings`` It defines all cabling/connectivity related on placed images/icons.
+  #. ``Cablings`` tab defines all cabling/connectivity related informations for above devices.

-There is a Sample Excel given at end of this page.
+There is a simple sample Excel given at end of this page.
 Download and modify it as your requirement.

 Read Below to understand it.